Diablo 4 - Blizzard - Druid Art Official

 Endgame Druid Builds

-The leveling builds listed at the top of this page are designed to take your Druid to Level 50.
-Afterwards, you should use an endgame build guide to allocate Paragon points and equip gear with the best stats and Aspects.
-The following endgame builds will help you optimize your character from Level 50-100.
+The leveling builds listed at the top of this page are designed to take your Druid to Level 70.
+Afterwards, select an endgame build guide to allocate Paragon points and equip gear with the best stats and Aspects.
+The following endgame builds will help you optimize your character from Level 70 and beyond.

 Endgame Activities

-After finishing the main storyline, the game becomes quite open-ended.
-The following sections provide a quick list of the activities you should do, in approximate order.
+After finishing the main storyline or as you wander, engage with the endgame activities of Sanctuary!
+The following sections provide a quick list of the activities you can do.

 Tree of Whispers

 The Tree of Whispers, located in Hawezar, rewards you for completing bounties found all over the game world.
-These are generally profitable activities that reward you with experience and items.
+These are generally profitable activities that reward you with experience, gear, currencies, and Nightmare Sigils for Nightmare Dungeons.
 They can be completed while doing other events and activities in a zone.

 Nightmare Dungeons